Cray-HPE/docs-csm/upgrade/Stage_2.md

 ### Stop typescript on `ncn-m001`

-Stop any typescripts that were started earlier on `ncn-m001`.
+For any typescripts that were started earlier on `ncn-m001`, stop them with the `exit` command.

 ### Backup artifacts on `ncn-m001`